Meet us at Embedded World 2023 during 14-16th March at Nuremberg, Germany

 (when output(0) and output(1) depends on different values of input)

-Here, in spite of input being (8 downto 0), the output(0) and output(1) depends only on 8 bits of input but the inputs are different for both, therefore in the manual calculation we take N = 8.
+Here, despite the input being (8 downto 0), the output(0) and output(1) depend only on 8 bits of input but the inputs are different for both, therefore in the manual calculation we take N = 8.

-Below mentioned diagram depicts the behaviour of the above code, and here one can clearly see that 6 LUTs and 2 flip-flop are needed, and 2 logic levels are present, and this matches with our mathematical calculation.
+The below mentioned diagram depicts the behavior of the above code, and here one can see that 6 LUTs and 2 flip-flops are needed, and 2 logic levels are present, and this matches with our mathematical calculation.

 (when output(0) and output(1) depends on same values of input)

-Here, the output(0) and output(1) depends on only eight bit input and in a similar fashion.
+Here, the output(0) and output(1) depend on only eight-bit input and in a similar fashion.

-Below mentioned diagram depicts the behaviour of the above code, and here one can clearly see that 4 LUTs and 2 flip-flop are needed, and 2 logic levels are present.
+Below mentioned diagram depicts the behavior of the above code, and here one can see that 4 LUTs and 2 flip-flops are needed, and 2 logic levels are present.

-Here the LUTs are found to be lesser than the calculated value, this is, maybe, because of the tools capability to minimize the LUT by resource sharing as the output(0) and output(1) are sharing the same LUTs in the first logic level.
+Here the LUTs are found to be lesser than the calculated value, this is, maybe, because of the capability of the tool to minimize the LUT by resource sharing as the output(0) and output(1) are sharing the same LUTs in the first logic level.

 Uncertainty in calculating LUTs